Those Who Forget by Geraldine Schwarz audiobook

 Decades later, while delving through filing cabinets in the basement of their apartment building in Mannheim, Schwarz discovers that in 1938, her paternal grandfather Karl took advantage of Nazi policies to buy a business from a Jewish family for a low price.
 She finds letters from the only survivor of this family (all the others perished in Auschwitz), demanding reparations.
 But Karl Schwarz refused to acknowledge his responsibility.
 Géraldine starts to question the past: How guilty were her grandparents?
 What makes us complicit?
 On her mother’s side, she investigates the role of her French grandfather, a policeman in Vichy.

 Weaving together the threads of three generations of her family story with Europe’s process of post-war reckoning, Schwarz explores how millions were seduced by ideology, overcome by a fog of denial after the war, and, in Germany at least, eventually managed to transform collective guilt into democratic responsibility.
 She asks: How can nations learn from history?
 And she observes that countries that avoid confronting the past are especially vulnerable to extremism.
-Searing and unforgettable, Those Who Forget is a riveting memoir, an illuminating history, and an urgent call for remembering.
+Searing and unforgettable, Those Who Forget “deserves to be read and discussed widely...this is Schwarz’s invaluable warning” (The Washington Post Book Review).

 Editorial Reviews